Amit-Bruhim/Lucky-Guess/README.md

 - Random number generation based on a user-provided seed.
 - Up to 5 guesses per game.
 - Feedback for correct and incorrect guesses.
 - Simple, interactive terminal-based gameplay.
-- Demonstrates basic x86-64 Assembly programming concepts.

 ---